 The following screenshot illustrates the rules and the security level of each one in addition to other indications.

 Wazuh is another open-source monitoring solution for integrity monitoring, incident response, and compliance.
 The latest version, as of the writing of this article, is 3.8.2.
-It was a fork of OSSEC and as the official documentation indicates, it was built with more reliability and scalability.
+As mentioned before, you might see comparisons of Wazuh vs. OSSEC online, but not just because of the similar purpose but also a common origin.
+Wazuh started as a fork of OSSEC and as the official documentation indicates, it was built with more reliability and scalability.
 Wazuh uses anomaly and signature detection methods to detect rootkits in addition to performing log analysis, integrity checking, Windows registry monitoring, and active response.
 It differs from OSSEC in its ability to be integrated with ELK, its improved ruleset, and the ability to use restful API.
 Wazah can also be leveraged to monitor files within Docker containers by focusing on the persistent volumes and bind mounts.